Prometric HAAD/DHA/MOH MOCK TEST - 1

 11.

-A nurse admits an adolescent to the psychiatric unit with the diagnosis of anorexia nervosa.
-What is the primary gain a client with anorexia achieves from this disorder?
+A 15-year-old adolescent is admitted to the psychiatric unit with anorexia nervosa.
+During assessment, the nurse asks about the client’s thoughts and behaviors around food, weight, and body image.
+What is the primary gain the client usually achieves from this disorder?

 12.